-□ If you use User Code Maintenance Tool, you need a computer and devices that communicate with TCP/IP (HTTP).

-2 Click the [Group] menu, point to [Search Device], and then select [TCP/IP] or [IPX/SPX].
+- ☐ If you use User Code Maintenance Tool, you need a computer and devices that communicate with TCP/IP (HTTP). - 1 Run SmartNetMonitor for Admin. - Click the [Group] menu, point to [Search Device], and then select [TCP/IP] or [IPX/SPX].

-□ Select the protocol of the printer you want to change its configuration.

-On the list, select a printer whose statistics information you want to manage.

-4 From the [Tools] menu, select [User Management Tool].
+- Note - ☐ Select the protocol of the printer you want to change its configuration. - On the list, select a printer whose statistics information you want to manage. - 4 From the [Tools] menu, select [User Management Tool].

-The screen that prompts you to type a password appears.

-5 Type the password, and then click [OK].

-□ The factory default password is "password".
+- Note - ☐ The factory default password is "password".